Differentiable Acoustic Radiance Transfer: Methods

+We can bypass the integration and directly learn the matrix entries, factorized into a reflection coefficient $\alpha_i \in [0, 1)$ per patch $\A_i$ and a lossless (energy-preserving) \cite{scerbo2024mod} matrix $\smash{\bar{\bm{M}}}$.

-This approach, called a \emph{nonparametric} (NP) variant, is particularly useful when only approximate and simplified meshes are available, which is common in practice (also in our experiments).
-Geometric details with high spatial frequency create rich diffraction and scattering patterns, and they can be mimicked with complex BSDFs on a simplified geometry \cite{walter2007microfacet, kuttruff2016room, pierce2019acoustics}.
-The maximal flexibility of the material matrix allows the nonparametric DART to learn such geometric details.
+The unconstrained approach is particularly useful when only approximate meshes are available, as is common in practice.
+Geometric errors in such meshes, whether missing or misplaced fine details, produce rich diffraction and scattering patterns that can be approximated with complex BSDFs on the simplified geometry \cite{walter2007microfacet, kuttruff2016room}.
+The maximal flexibility of the material matrix allows the unconstrained DART to learn such details.